-\textbf{Masked Instruction Tuning.} In contrast to standard instruction tuning, where LMM minimizes the cross-entropy loss of answer tokens in all rounds of dialogues, we \emph{mask} the answer tokens of hallucinatory dialogues so that they are not factored into calculating the cross-entropy loss.
-That is, the LMM is not trained to generate answers in hallucinatory dialogue.
-Therefore, the LMM can be robustly trained to generate correct answers to subsequent questions despite the presence of preceding hallucinatory dialogue.
+\textbf{Masked Instruction Tuning.} As opposed to standard instruction tuning, where LVLM minimizes the cross-entropy loss of answer tokens in all rounds of dialogues, we \emph{mask} answer tokens of hallucinatory dialogues so that they are not factored into calculating the cross-entropy loss.
+Therefore, the LVLM is not trained to generate answers in hallucinatory dialogues and can be robustly trained to generate correct answers to subsequent questions despite the presence of preceding hallucinatory dialogues.